ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/02-Analysis_with_pytraj.md

 {: .python}

 - You can use a single filename, a list of filenames or a pattern.
 - The *ptraj.iterload* method returns a frame iterator object.
 This means that it registers what trajectories will be processed without actually loading them into memory.
 One frame will be loaded at a time when needed at the time of processing.
-This saves memory and allows for anaysis of large trajectories.
+This saves memory and allows for analysis of large trajectories.
 - The *ptraj.load* method returns a trajectory object.
 In this case all trajectory frames are loaded into memory.
 - You can also select slices from each of the trajectories, for example: